 Traditionally, after a fishing expedition, each fisherman was offered a small percentage of the catch of the day, called the “godaille” or “cotriade,” to carry off in a small straw basket.
 Then he would often make a fish soup recipe from it.

-The version in the photo below was made from monkfish, sea bream, mussels, and vegetables like potatoes, broccoli & tomatoes.
+The version I had in my photo below was made from monkfish, sea bream, mussels, and vegetables like potatoes, broccoli & tomatoes.

 And all the ingredients were swimming in a butter sauce with “Bouquet Garni” herbs that the French do so well.